About the Summer Reading and Winter Mini Challenge

 Each year the Challenge motivates over 700,000 children to keep reading to build their skills and conﬁdence.

-This year, the Summer Reading Challenge’s Silly Squad will celebrate funny books, happiness and laughter.
-Children taking part in the Challenge will join the Silly Squad, an adventurous team of animals who love to have a laugh and get stuck into all sorts of funny books!
+In 2020, the Summer Reading Challenge’s Silly Squad celebrated funny books, happiness and laughter.
+Children taking part in the Challenge joined the Silly Squad, an adventurous team of animals who love to have a laugh and get stuck into all sorts of funny books!

-The 2020 Challenge features bespoke artwork from award-winning children’s author and illustrator Laura Ellen Anderson (Amelia Fang; Evil Emperor Penguin; I Don’t Want Curly Hair).
+The 2020 Challenge featured bespoke artwork from award-winning children’s author and illustrator Laura Ellen Anderson (Amelia Fang; Evil Emperor Penguin; I Don’t Want Curly Hair).

-With the disruption caused by Covid-19 and the impact of social distancing on schools and public libraries, the 2020 Challenge will launch in a new digital format designed to keep children engaged and interested in reading.
-It will support parents and carers with children already at home, offer schools exciting ways to animate remote learning, and provide great content for those back in the classroom.
-Many wonderful partners are supporting the Challenge this year to help us reach even more children than ever.
-The online Challenge will run from 5 June to 30 September.
+With the disruption caused by Covid-19 and the impact of social distancing on schools and public libraries, the 2020 Challenge launched in a new digital format designed to keep children engaged and interested in reading.
+It supported parents and carers with children already at home, offered schools exciting ways to animate remote learning, and provided great content for those back in the classroom.
+Many wonderful partners are supported the Challenge this year to help us reach even more children than ever.
+The online Challenge ran from 5 June to 30 September.

 The Summer Reading Challenge website is free to access and features games, quizzes and downloadable activities that incentivise and encourage children to take part in reading related activities.
-Although public library buildings are closed, libraries will continue to deliver the Challenge through virtual services and e-lending platforms.
-Children taking part in the Challenge can continue to access free reading materials from their local libraries, then keep track of their summer reading activity using this website.
+Although public library buildings were closed, libraries continued to deliver the Challenge through virtual services and e-lending platforms.
+Children taking part in the Challenge continued to access free reading materials from their local libraries, then kept track of their summer reading activity using this website.

 Visit your local library website to find out how you can access eBooks, audiobooks, comics and magazines for free that you can use to complete the Challenge at home.